posted September 07, 2021

 - Cedar Plank Grilled Salmon with Lemon Chive Butter

 Grilled Whole Salmon Recipe

 Things looking a bit different around here?
 We’ve made some awesome, new changes!
 This post was originally published in March 2016.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.

 - 1 6-pound whole salmon (cleaned and scales removed)

 - 3 lemons (divided use)

 - 10-12 fresh dill fronds

 - 1 teaspoons kosher salt

+- Serve immediately.
 When your salmon has hit the proper internal temperature, carefully transfer the fish to your serving platter or cutting board and serve with extra lemon wedges.
-Simply peel back the skin along the diagonal slits and allow your guests to serve themselves.
+Peel back the skin along the diagonal slits and allow your guests to serve themselves.